Mohammad-Sobhan-Saririan/Decentralized-stock-market-dapp/README.md

 Welcome to our **Decentralized Stock Market**, a full-stack decentralized application (dApp) that brings the thrill of stock trading to the Ethereum blockchain!
 Deployed on the Sepolia testnet, this project combines robust Solidity smart contracts, real-time price feeds via Chainlink oracles, and a sleek, user-friendly React frontend.
 Whether you're a blockchain developer or just curious, this dApp showcases how to bridge real-world data with on-chain logic in a secure and interactive way.

 ![App Screenshot](./UI/public/screenshot.png)
-*Pro tip: Take a screenshot of your running dApp, save it as `screenshot.png` in `ui/public/`, and it’ll shine right here!*

 ## 🌟 What Makes This Project Awesome?